 Anthelio lends project management expertise to help Healthland EHR customers quickly gear up for federal Meaningful Use incentives.

-recently partnered with Healthland, a vendor of hospital information systems specializing in rural and critical access hospitals, to help these facilities accelerate their implementation of electronic health records to capture the federal incentives.
+Rural hospitals are as interested as other hospitals in netting Meaningful Use payments.
+Anthelio, a health IT support and business process outsourcing company, recently partnered with Healthland, a vendor of hospital information systems specializing in rural and critical access hospitals, to help these facilities accelerate their implementation of electronic health records to capture the federal incentives.

 With nearly 500 hospital customers, Minneapolis-based Healthland has the largest installed base of information systems--including both financial and clinical systems--in the critical access hospital (CAH) market, according to the company.

 The majority of the vendor's CAH and other rural hospital clients have already started down the EHR path, Healthland President and CEO Angela Franks told InformationWeek Healthcare.
 Some have already attested to Meaningful Use on the company's older client-server EHR, she said.
 But Healthland is now trying to migrate its customers to a more sophisticated, cloud-based EHR called Centriq.
 The purpose of the Anthelio deal is to help customers move to this integrated system--which is also certified for Meaningful Use--as quickly as possible.

 Anthelio will provide project management and "migration services," including training and testing to make sure that Healthland's hosted application works properly, said Rick Kneipper, chief strategy and innovation officer of Anthelio.
 In addition, he noted, it will supplement the rural facilities' sparse IT resources.

 "Unlike larger hospitals, most of these facilities don't have enough IT people to work on a major project like an EHR migration," he pointed out.
 "It's hard for them to get the project management or technical expertise they need.
 And they don't have much room in their budget [for such an initiative]."